josephrexme/josephrex.me/content/post/2019-06-27-we-are-all-wrong.md

 even when they are being told.
 This is also because we associate being wrong with being a loser and that's an inaccurate association.
-Learning in life that it takes several fails to get a win, it's only more evident that acceptance of our wrongs is equivalent to taking step to win.
+Learning in life that it takes several fails to get a win, it's only more evident that acceptance of our wrongs is equivalent to taking a step to win.
 By being wrong we aren't losers, we are losers when we fail to stop being wrong at the expense of the emotions of everyone else around us.